quasikyo/ror2-mods/ReduceRecycler/README.md

 - Boof, for initial mod concept and in-game general/edge-case testing

 ## Configuration
+- Whether the mod is enabled or not
 - Whether or not no-cooldown should apply only after teleporter
 - Cooldown refresh strategy:
-  - AfterUse: cooldown is reset and time is added **after** rerolling an item
+  - AfterUse: cooldown is reset and time is added immediately after rerolling an item
   - OnDemand: cooldown is reset on button press

 ## Issue Reporting and Suggestions